Andrés Sarmiento

-Andrés De Jesús Sarmiento Salas (born 15 January 1998) is a Colombian footballer who plays as a left winger for América de Cali.
+Andrés De Jesús Sarmiento Salas (born 15 January 1998) is a Colombian footballer who plays as a left winger for Atlético Nacional.

 Club career

 Atlético Nacional

 Sarmiento was raised in a small town called Los Pendales in the municipality of Luruaco, Atlántico in Colombia.
 In an interview in 2017, Sarmiento explained that he "started playing on the streets and had the opportunity to perform in several short tournaments and some teams that my dad organized".
 He arrived at Atlético Nacional in 2014.
 In 2015, he became the topscorer of the Mundial Juvenil Sub-17 de Clubes played in Spain scoring five goals, with teams as Real Madrid and Atlético Madrid also participating.
 He was rewarded with getting promoted to the U-20 squad in 2016, where he also became the topscorer of the U20 tournament.

 Scoring a lot of goals in the youth teams, Sarmiento got his official debut for Atlético Nacional in the Categoría Primera A 16 August 2016 against Boyacá Chicó.
 Sarmiento started on the bench, before replacing Andrés Ibargüen in the 78th minute.
 However, including his debut, Sarmiento only played 197 minutes across all tournaments between 2016 and 2018 for the Nacional's first team.
 He instead played nearly all the games for the U-20s, scoring 26 goals in 2017.

 In the summer 2018, Sarmiento travelled to Belgium, where he went on a trial at Belgian First Division A club Royal Excel Mouscron.
 It took him about three months to convince the club, before signing a loan deal in October 2018 with the Belgian club for the rest of the year.
 He made four league appearances, while he also made one in the Belgian Cup.
 In January 2019, Sarmiento returned to Atletico.
 After returning, he made two appearances for Atlético Nacional, before being loaned out to Cúcuta Deportivo.

 Scoring no goals in 17 games for Cúcuta Deportivo, he was loaned out once again in January 2020 to Alianza Petrolera for the rest of the year.